Project Unseen – EcoART Project

-This was a specific project which became a type of performance art.
+This was an experimental environmental project which became a piece of performance art.
 The creative process becoming part of the story.
 It took almost a year to produce.
-I recorded time on-site with an old polaroid camera and latterly, during lockdown, I filmed the first print presentation in my greenhouse – 1 min film below.
+I recorded time on-site with an old polaroid camera and latterly, during lockdown, I filmed a presentation of the images in my greenhouse – 1 min film below.
 Please also see Collections for final prints.
 These project images have since been published on a range of environmental landscape photography websites.

 Project Statement – Project Unseen

 ‘We are living in the Anthropocene age, in which human influence on the planet is so profound – terrifying – it will leave its legacy for millennia.
 Politicians and scientists have had their say, but how are writers and artists responding to this crisis?
 ‘Dr. R. Macfarlane, The Guardian.
 April 2016.

 For a year I journeyed over my own home landscape in Suffolk.
 I found threatened wild places, vestiges of salt marsh and pockets of woodland being squeezed out by industrial agriculture.
 As an artist I pondered how to portray these unseen, undervalued essential ecosystems.

 I took photographs of the diminishing wild landscape and our declining biodiversity but this was not my answer.
 A photograph is not a substitute.
 I became immersed in the natural flux and slower rhythms of a coastal biosphere.
 I took time to reflect on our living world.

 I buried my photographs back where they had been taken as an antidote to the acceleration of human power over nature.
 I learnt to slow my image making from 1/80th second to 80 days.
 Time, water, weather and creatures painted over my digital images leaving traces of elemental activity.

 My photographs became my dialogue with nature – no longer representing a particular moment more an evolving enquiry.
 What is our relationship with ecosystems?
 How do we replace our anthropocentric ways of thinking, of valuing and of acting?